Must I Allow Law Enforcement to Search My House or Car?

 Are Plea Bargains A Good Idea, and What Are They?

-Do I Really Need an Attorney If I Plead Guilty?
+Do I Really Need a Criminal Lawyer If I Plead Guilty?

 Yes – you should never advocate for yourself.
 You just aren’t going to know the law like your attorney will, and you have emotion working against you.
 Always work through an attorney.